 Clear your mind before you study

 “If you want to endeavour to study you want to have as much of a clean slate as possible.
-And you’re working mind can almost be considered like the RAM (Random Access Memory) of a computer,” she said.
-“We all know what it’s like if the computer is too filled up with too many things running at once.”
+And your working mind can be thought of as the RAM (Random Access Memory) of a computer,” she said.
+“We all know what it’s like if the computer is trying to do too many things at once.”

-If you’re thinking about making dinner, the laundry, studying and what you have to do for tomorrow then “you are not going to be able to absorb new information,” she said.
+If you’re thinking about making dinner, the laundry, studying and what you have to do for tomorrow, then “you’re not going to be able to absorb new information,” she said.

 “At a time like this you should get really good at downloading things out of your brain, making lists, even if you think it’s something simple, like I need to buy bread tomorrow, put that on your list – everything that you want to download out of your brain and make space for yourself.”

 Delegating tasks to other family members can also help, suggested Caron.